davidthewatson/davidthewatson.github.io/src/about/index.md

 software. <footer>- <cite>[Alan Kay][3]</cite></footer>
 [3]: https://en.wikipedia.org/wiki/Alan_Kay

+___

-What code and jazz share beyond their four-letter-word origins is that both result from liminal, modal consciousness and context beyond language.
+What code and jazz share beyond their four-letter-word origins is that both result from ephemeral, liminal, modal consciousness and context beyond language.
 Indeed, in terms of language, one is logical and compulsive, while the other, emotional and impulsive.